Depression: from the black dog to blue funk

 Finally, severe depression makes it almost impossible to get by, and it’s here where intervention is needed most.
 Treatment usually consists of self-help, talking therapies and medication.
 For mild depression, your GP might suggest strategies such as exercise.

 For severe depression, antidepressants may be prescribed, combined with talking therapy.
-If things don't improve, you may be referred for more specialist mental health support.
+If things don’t improve, you may be referred to a mental health team composed of psychologists, psychiatrists, specialist nurses and occupational therapists.
+Of course, in the current pandemic, many of these services may be conducted online.